Mikoyan MiG-29K: India

 Further MiG-29K orders by India were frozen after a MiG-29KUB crashed during testing in Russia prior to delivery to India; the Indian Defence Ministry commented that the crash cast a shadow on the credibility of the aircraft.
 Russia later announced that pilot error had caused the crash, and there was no need to ground the aircraft.
 In August 2011, MiG's General Director Sergei Korotkov announced that the final five out of the 16 aircraft contracted in 2004 would be delivered by the end of the year; and that deliveries of a second batch of 29 MiG-29Ks would begin in 2012.
 In November 2012, the MiG-29K/KUB completed sea trials for the Indian Navy.
 One problem is that Western and Ukrainian sanctions on Russia have prevented Mikoyan importing components for assembly at the factory, instead they have had to be installed "on the flightline" in India.

 In a 2016 report, India's national auditor CAG criticized the aircraft due to defects in engines, airframes and fly-by-wire systems.
-The serviceability of MiG-29K was reported ranging from 15.93% to 37.63% and that of MiG-29KUB ranging from 21.30% to 47.14%; with 40 engines (62%) being rejected/withdrawn from service due to design defects.
+The serviceability of MiG-29K was reported to be 37.63% and that of MiG-29KUB ranging from 21.30% to 47.14%; with 40 engines (62%) being rejected/withdrawn from service due to design defects.
 These defects are likely to reduce the service life of the aircraft from the stated 6000 hours.
 However, it was reported that recent efforts made by the two countries have improved serviceability to around 70%.
 In 2017, the Indian government announced the planned replacement of the MiG-29 with 57 new aircraft, with a competition primarily between the French Dassault Rafale and the American Boeing F/A-18E/F Super Hornet.
+After conducting trials in 2022, the Rafale M was finalised in 2025, but with only 26 units purchased.

 In December 2018 when addressing the press on the eve of Navy Day CNS Admiral Lanba noted regarding the MiG-29K, "there is no issue on supplies of spare parts from Russia at the moment...
 The MiG-29K fleet has been performing well now."
-The Indian Navy plans to deploy the MiG-29K onboard its first domestically built carrier, the INS Vikrant, and will acquire further combat jets with updated capabilities for this purpose.
+The Indian Navy plans to deploy the MiG-29K onboard its first domestically built carrier, INS Vikrant, and will acquire further combat jets with updated capabilities for this purpose.
 Indian Navy Chief Admiral Sunil Lanba announced that issues related to maintenance and availability of spare parts for the MiG-29K fleet, which had previously undermined their readiness, had been resolved.
+On 26 May 2023, a MiG-29K successfully landed on INS Vikrant during night sea trials of the ship.

+During the 2025 India–Pakistan conflict, 15 MiG-29Ks were also stationed on the INS Vikrant-led Carrier Battle Group deployed in the Arabian Sea.

+The Indian Navy has reportedly had multiple Radar failures with the Zhuk-ME radar used on both the MiG-29K/KUB with its serviceability dropping to around 60-hours before becoming defective.
+This was also confirmed by leaked documents released by Black Mirror Hackers, a Ukrainian hacking group.